 We’ve all needed to make adjustments to our work, school, and socializing over the last six months.
-One aspect that can be especially challenging is successfully adapting to virtual learning, and we want to help!
-These tips and tricks were compiled from recommendations from Cultivate employees who have supported or are currently supporting their own children in the virtual learning process.
+Knowing how to prepare for virtual learning is one that can be especially challenging and we want to help!
+These tips and tricks were complied from recommendations from Cultivate employees who have supported or are currently supporting their own children in the virtual learning process.

-Check out the link below for a Pinterst board with homeschool rules signs to inspire you!
+Check out this Pinterst board with homeschool rules signs to inspire you!

 Isn’t it always easier to start out the day when everything is set and ready for you and there are fewer decisions to make?
 Make sure all materials are accessible, devices are charged, and printables are ready to go the night before, or implement that prep into the morning routine.
 Familiarize yourself with the lessons ahead of time and get specific materials for those activities ready so you will get fewer requests from help from your child throughout the day.